michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0142.md

 - n: strong feelings of embarrassment
 - n: an instance in which you are caused to lose your prestige or self-respect
 ### Family
+- humiliation: humiliations+
-humiliation: humiliations+;humiliate: humiliated, humiliates, humiliating, humiliation;humiliating: humiliatingly
+- humiliate: humiliated, humiliates, humiliating, humiliation
+- humiliating: humiliatingly
 ### Examples
 - Samsung, the icon of South Korean technological prowess, suffered global humiliation with its recent recall of exploding Galaxy Note 7 smartphones.
 - Then there was the humiliation of “Glitter,” Carey’s disastrous 2001 foray into film stardom, which was lambasted by the critics and public alike.